Daivon16/Row-Faster/README.md

    cp .env.example .env
    # then edit .env and fill in your key
    ```
+   You can also change the `PORT` value here if you don't want to use 3000.
 3. Start the server:
    ```bash
    npm run dev
    ```

 The API will run on `http://localhost:3000` by default.
-You can change the port in `.env`.
+Set `PORT` in `.env` to use a different port.